-- the circuitry of the MRTD's chip (the integrated circuit, IC), - the IC Embedded Software (operating system), - the eTravel 2.2 on MultiApp V4.0.1 Embedded Software - The GDP Applet - the associated guidance documentation - A cryptographic library developed by Gemalto (the cryptographic library proposed by the chip supplier is not used).
+- The circuitry of the MRTD's chip (the integrated circuit, IC), - The IC Dedicated Software with the parts IC Dedicated Test Software and IC Dedicated Support Software. - The IC Embedded Software (operating system), - The eTravel 2.4 on MULTOS V4.5.2 Embedded Software - The GMF Application - The associated guidance documentation.